ylm-py/docs/docs/Object-Storage/technical-description.md

 ## Limits

 Limitation is performed to assure good and fair performance for all users of the Object Storage system.
-Limitiations can be adjusted anytime depending current usage.
+Limitiations can be adjusted anytime depending on current usage.

 * max. file size is 5 TB
 * number of objects is currently limited to 3 millions per customer